kckenneth/flask_kafka/README.md

 ```

 ## Flask game_api.py in details
-#### I introduced 3 more game actions: purchase a sheild, upgrade a sword and upgrade a shield
+#### I introduced 3 more game actions: purchase a shield, upgrade a sword and upgrade a shield

 ```
 #!/usr/bin/env python